 Bookmark this page and follow our Facebook page for up-to-date report announcements, or call our 24-hour trail hotline at 888-LANGLADE (526-4523).

-The Gartzke Flowage Cross Country Ski Trails have been groomed and tracked and are in the best condition they have been in years.
+The Gartzke Flowage Cross Country Ski Trails have been freshly groomed and tracked and are in excellent condition.

 Please use caution around the flowage.
 Ice on the Gartzke Flowage is never safe to walk on due to natural springs and moving water.